Are you or someone you know

 Creating a safety plan involves identifying action steps to increase safety and to prepare in advance for the possibility of further violence.
 Since abusive situations and risk factors can change quickly, it is recommended that you become familiar with and review and/or revise your safety plan regularly.

 When possible, the best safety plans are those made with trauma counsellors and community healers who work with survivors of gender-based violence.
+Contact one of the numbers above for support.

 Be sure to keep your safety plan in a safe location unknown to your partner.